AbhijitMazumder97/Excel-Maven-Roasters-Coffee-Shop-Sales-Analysis/README.md

 ---

 ## Conclusion
 This analysis provides valuable insights into **customer behavior** at Maven Roasters.
-By implementing the recommendations, the Maven Roasters are expected to achieve an **18% increase** in February revenue, an **19% improvement** in post-11 AM transactions, a **21.5% growth** in coffee bean sales, and a **10.5%** rise in loose tea sales.
-Additionally, operational efficiency is projected to **improve by 8.5%**, driving overall sales growth and customer engagement.[recommendation impact.pdf](https://github.com/user-attachments/files/18202772/recommendation.impact.pdf)
+By implementing the recommendations, the Maven Roasters are expected to achieve an **18% increase** in February revenue, a **19% improvement** in post-11 AM transactions, a **21.5% growth** in coffee bean sales, and a **10.5%** rise in loose tea sales.
+Additionally, operational efficiency is projected to **improve by 8.5%**, driving overall sales growth and customer satisfaction.[recommendation impact.pdf](https://github.com/user-attachments/files/18202772/recommendation.impact.pdf)